microsoft/reactxp/docs/docs/components/image.md

 // See below for supported styles
 style: ImageStyleRuleSet | ImageStyleRuleSet[] = [];

+// ID that can be used to identify the instantiated element for testing purposes.
+testId: string = undefined;

 // Tooltip for image
 title: string = undefined;
 ```